hermensbas/cmangos-issues-wiki/spell_scripts.md

     }
 };
 ```
-This script picks a random spell to be cast and caster casts it when Effect 0 is executed.
+This script picks a spell, based on which spell is casting it, to be cast and caster casts it when Effect 0 is executed.
+It is used by three spells with similar behaviour hence the switch case.

 ```cpp
 struct GammeritaTurtleCamera : public SpellScript